This is a very rich velvety mousse with the tangy taste of orange rind and orange liqueur.

 - Beat yolks with 1/3 cup sugar until the mixture is pale yellow and thick.
 Beat in orange liqueur.
 Set aside.

 - Place chocolate chips in microwave safe bowl with coffee and four tablespoons margarine.
 Heat for 2 minutes.
 Stir well.
 Put back in microwave for another minute if chocolate hasn’t completely melted.

 - Beat chocolate mixture into yolks.
 Add diced peel and mix thoroughly.
 Set aside.

 - Using the whisk attachment, Beat whites with pinch of salt until soft peaks appear.
 Sprinkle one tablespoon sugar over whites.
 Beat until stiff.

 - Stir ¼ beaten white into chocolate mixture.
 Fold in remaining whites gently but firmly.
 Spoon into a serving bowl.
 Chill several hours.
-Mixed berries are a great addition to this dessert.
+Decorate with fresh berries.